dev-cafe/branching-model/index.md

 ## Goals

 - Separate development towards major, minor, or patch release.
+- Communicate to contributors the meaning and effect of each branch.
+- Communicate to maintainers the release visibility intent of each patch.
-- Make it clear and simple to decide whether patches affect the next major, minor, or patch version.
+- Make it clear and simple to decide both for contributors and maintainers whether patches affect the next major, minor, or patch version.

 ## Why not just using [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/)?